 Mortgage rates change daily, but Section 184 Loan rates are generally affordable since these loans are meant to encourage Native American homeownership.
 The best way to find your rate is to get a quote from a Section 184 lender based on your situation.

-A Section 184 Loan comes with lower mortgage insurance and down payment requirements than FHA and can be used on or off the reservation.
+A Section 184 Loan comes with no monthly mortgage insurance.
+In addition, it has lower down payment requirements than FHA and can be used on or off the reservation.
 However, there are more steps and the process is more complex compared to FHA.
 Additionally, fewer lenders offer Section 184 Loans.
 But those who put in a little extra work upfront can enjoy the lower costs of the Section 184 program.